Ol' Dirty Bastard: Legal issues

 In 1993, Ol' Dirty Bastard was convicted of second-degree assault for an attempted robbery and in 1994, he was shot in the abdomen following an argument with another rapper.
 In 1997, he was arrested for failure to pay child support for three of his children.
 In 1998, he pleaded guilty to attempted assault on his wife and was the victim of a home invasion robbery at his girlfriend's house.
 He was shot in the back and arm but the wounds were superficial.

 In July 1998, only days after being shot in a push-in robbery at his girlfriend's house in Brooklyn, he was arrested for shoplifting a pair of $50 shoes from a Sneaker Stadium store in Virginia Beach, Virginia, although he was carrying close to $500 in cash at the time.
 He was issued bench warrants by the Virginia Beach Sheriff's Department to stand trial after he failed to appear in court numerous times.
 He was arrested for criminal threatening after a series of confrontations in Los Angeles a few weeks later, and was then re-arrested for similar charges not long after that.
 During a traffic stop, the details of which remain clouded in multiple versions of events, he was arrested for attempted murder and criminal weapon possession.
 The case was later dismissed.

-On January 14, 1999, shortly before the killing of Amadou Diallo, two officers from the Street Crimes Unit fired eight shots at Ol' Dirty Bastard and accused him of firing at them after they stopped his car in Bedford-Stuyvesant.
+On January 14, 1999, two officers from the Street Crimes Unit fired eight shots at Ol' Dirty Bastard and accused him of firing at them after they stopped his car in Bedford-Stuyvesant.
 Ol' Dirty Bastard was cleared by a grand jury and insisted that the officers had been scared by his cellular phone.
 No weapons or shell casings (besides those of the officers) were found in the vehicle or near the scene.